artem-zinnatullin/dev-null-android/README.md

 ###Dev null as Service comes to android!

+#####What is Dev-Null-As-Service?
+Here is the link: http://devnull-as-a-service.com/home/

-Download Devnull.apk from repo and enjoy nulling texts from your android!
+You can download Devnull.apk from repo or build it from sources and enjoy nulling texts from your android!
 You can use share intent for it!

 ####Screenshots: